appneta/tcpreplay/docs/Win32Readme.txt

 - If you checked out the code from SVN, run the autogen.sh bootstrapper:
 	./autogen.sh

+    NOTE: I have a lot of problems building tcpreplay from SVN.
+There's some weird issue with Autogen and files which creates phantom files on the file system and creates all kinds of problems.
+Hence, I *HIGHLY* recommend you grab a release tarball from the download page.

 - Configure tcpreplay:
 	./configure --with-libpcap=<path to winpcap> --enable-debug